LarrySul/cli-restful-api-product-app/README.md

 ## CLI Restful API Product App

 This CLI program is built on the LARAVEL FRAMEWORK.
 The program is built to implement a REST API endpoint that given a list of products, applies some discounts to them and can be filtered.

-The program uses Two (2) file options to read and create products.
+<p> The program uses Two (2) file options to read and create products </p>

-<li> Config Shopping list file - The file contains 5 listed product items in the assessment docs </li>
+<li> Config Shopping list - The file contains 5 listed product items in the assessment docs </li>

-<li> Product.csv file - The file contains randomly generated 20,000 product items stored in the public path  </li>
+<li> Product.csv - The file contains randomly generated 20,000 product items stored in the public path  </li>

 ## Repository Overview